akoenig/jutebag/README.md

 Adds the given URL to your reading list (you have to check this URL if you are interested in [Node.js](http://nodejs.org) ;).
 Please note that defining tags is optional.

+*unread**

+Usage:

+    $ jb unread [--tags or -t] "comma, separated, tags"

+Example:

+    $ jb unread -t "node.js" # Lists all unread items with the tag "node.js"

+Lists all your unread items.
+The "tag parameters" are optional.

 ## License

 [MIT License](http://www.opensource.org/licenses/mit-license.php)